MeteoSwiss/opendata-forecast-data/README.md

 ### 2.6 Retrieving Forecasts via REST API

-If users prefer not to use the provided library to load the data, they can retrieve datasets directly via the [REST API](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Data/operation/getAsset) by following the step-by-step instructions in this section to obtain forecast data for specific models, variables, and other customizable parameters.
+If users prefer not to use the provided Python library to load the data, they can retrieve datasets directly via the [REST API](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Data/operation/getAsset) by following the step-by-step instructions in this section to obtain forecast data for specific models, parameters, and other customizable variables.

 #### 2.6.1 Submitting a POST Request